Alina Paim: Biography

 Alina de Andrade Leite was born in Estância, Sergipe, Brazil to Manuel Vieira Leite and Maria Portela de Andrade Leite.
 When she was three months old, her family moved to Salvador de Bahia, Brazil.
 Her mother began teaching her to read and do math when she was around four years old.
 When Leite was six years old, her mother died and she went to live with her mother's sister, Laurinha, in Simão Dias, where she attended primary school at Escola Menino Jesus.
 She remained with her aunt for almost four years, but Laurinha died when Leite was about to turn ten.
 Leite was then sent to the boarding school, Grupo Escolar Fasuto Cardoso, where she studied anthropology, arithmetic, botany, Brazilian history, geography, geology, Portuguese language, and science.

 1932, she returned to Salvador de Bahia to study at the Colégio Nossa Senhora da Soledade (College of Our Lady of Solitude), wrote her first pieces in the school paper, and graduated as a teacher.
 She taught until her marriage, to the medical doctor Isaias Paim on 8 January 1943 in Salvador de Bahia.
 Immediately after their wedding, the couple moved to Rio de Janeiro, where she could not work as a teacher because they refused to recognize her diploma.

 The following year, she published her debut novel, A Estrada da Liberdade (The Road of Liberty).
 The story addresses a young teacher's first job and how she is paid less than the men with the same job; how her employment options are limited to maintain her "respectability" but to increase her education she reads "subversive" literature.
 As with many of Paim's writings, the book relays her thoughts on the status of women from various perspectives.
 She did not consider her writing to be feminist, but rather "social realism".
 Paim analyzed the problematic situations of women's lives and the consequences of social and psychological contexts within which they lived.

 Beginning in 1945, and for the next 16 years, Paim began to write for a children's program for the Ministry of Education and Culture.
 The program, No Reino da Alegria (In the Realm of Joy), was directed by Geni Marcondes and aired on MEC radio under the direction of Fernando Souza.
 During this time, she was also writing novels for adults, exploring social situations.
-Simão Dias was published in 1949 and her third book, A sombra do patriarca (In the Shadow of Patriarchy) was published in 1950.
+Simão Dias was published in 1949 and her third book, A sombra do patriarca (In the Shadow of the Patriarch) was published in 1950.
 The book, about a young woman who leaves the city and goes to a farm in the north to recuperate from malaria, explores class differences, generational differences, social identity, and how patriarchy effects the various women (and men) in the novel.